Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Preliminaries

 \subsubsection{Transformer-based Diffusion Model}

-In this paper, we choose a Transformer-based denoising network since robotic trajectories are time series and context-dependent effects (e.g., contact events with delayed consequences).
+In this paper, we choose a Transformer-based denoising network since robotic trajectories are time series and context-dependent effects (\eg contact events with delayed consequences).
 Self-attention provides a content-based global receptive field and fully parallelizable training, which is advantageous over Recurrent or Convolutional Neural Networks for sequence modeling \cite{Vaswani2017, Kim2024}.

 At each diffusion step, pose tokens are formed from translations and unit-quaternions.
 These tokens are embedded and enriched with learned positional and timestep embeddings.
 Interaction signals (forces and moments) are projected to context tokens and integrated through a multi-head cross-attention layer.
-Here, trajectory tokens serve as queries and context tokens as keys and values.
-The combined sequence is then processed by stacked self-attention and feed-forward layers, and a lightweight Multi-layer Perceptron head predicts the 7D noise (3D translations and 4D unit-quaterions) for each token.
+Here, trajectory tokens serve as queries while context tokens serve as keys and values.
+The combined sequence is then processed by stacked self-attention and feed-forward layers, and a lightweight Multi-layer Perceptron (MLP) head predicts the 7D noise (3D translations and 4D unit-quaternions) for each token.
 This architecture captures temporal structure while conditioning on interaction signals, a requirement that is central for contact-rich applications \cite{Vaswani2017, Liang2024, Dosovitskiy2021, Jaegle2021, Wang2022, Lin2022}.
+More details about Transformer-based models can be found in \cite{Vaswani2017, Wang2022, Lin2022, Wolf2025}.